appfair/appfair.org/src/content/docs/docs/submitting.md

 ---
 title: Submitting Your App
-description: Writing Fastlane metadata, tagging a release, and requesting an App Fair fork.
+description: Writing Fastlane metadata, tagging a release, and requesting an `appfair/` fork.
 ---

 Once an application implements its core functionality and builds reliably on both platforms, it is ready for submission.
 The submission process has three stages: writing the metadata that will appear on the app stores, tagging a release, and requesting that the App Fair create a fork in the `appfair/` organization.